 Peer Review Process

 This section provides a brief general overview of the peer review process at AME journals.
-Due to the setup of the Editorial Team, the peer review process and submission turnaround time may vary slightly depending on the journal.
+Due to the setup of the Editorial Team, the peer review process and submission turnaround time may vary slightly in different journals.

 1. Review criteria

-Manuscripts are evaluated according to the following criteria:
+Manuscripts are usually evaluated according to the following criteria:

 • the material is original and timely;